-1. It is prohibited by law to utilize county owned vehicles for personal use.
-Any county employee that resides outside the county and utilizes a county owned vehicle during their workday, is required to return that vehicle to their primary work location following their assigned work shift.
-Elected Officials or Senior Directors may grant an employee the ability to take a County vehicle home for a specific occasion or an event, if it is in the business interest of the County to do so.
+- 1. It is prohibited by law to utilize county owned vehicles for personal use.
+Any county employee that resides outside the county and utilizes a county owned vehicle during their workday, is required to return that vehicle to their primary work location following their assigned work shift, or to a secure location, preapproved by their department leadership.
+Elected Officials or Senior Directors may grant an employee the ability to take a County vehicle home for a specific occasion or an event, if it is in the business interest of the County to do so. - 2.
+Approved positions for Take Home Vehicles